Brightline -- a private boat launch from SPI

 Captain Ken Stackpole

 A US Coast Guard licensed Captain since 2006, Ken brings more than 30 years of boating experience to the waterfront.
 Born and raised in West Gardiner, Maine, Captain Ken was a firefights/paramedic for 25 years until retiring in 2009.
-He and his wife of 27 years, Jeannette moved to Florida in 2010 to enjoy retirement; but return to Maine every summer.
-Their son Ken Jr. serves in the United States Navy.
+He moved to Florida in 2010 to enjoy retirement; but rwill eturn to Maine every summer.
+His son Ken Jr. serves in the United States Navy.